Shimjapi/Notes/README.md

 # This is a collection of notes for you to practice <br />
  > [!NOTE]\
  > Start with
+ > Ignore FindFirstChildWhichIsA and if you feel confident enough then proceed with FindFirstChildOfClass
  > [FindFirstChild](https://github.com/Shimjapi/Notes/blob/main/FindFirstChild/All.lua)

 ## Homework for FindFirstChild <br />